TylerMS887/cowserve/.github/ISSUE_TEMPLATE/bug_report.md

 **Cowserve version (usally displayed on launch)**:
 **(On BASH command line) Did you do the `alias` experiment to make the `cowserve` command work?** <!-- YES or NO -->

-### Note: Your issue will be closed without any explanation of you do not provide the required info above.
+### `Note: Your issue will be closed without any explanation if you do not provide the required info above.`